CCurl/c3/README.md

 The main goals for this project are as follows:
 - To have an implementation that is minimal and "intuitively obvious upon casual inspection".
 - To be able to run on both Windows and Linux (and Macintosh).
-- To be deployable development boards, via the Arduino IDE.
+- To be deployable to development boards via the Arduino IDE.

 Notes:
 - This is NOT an ANSI-standard Forth system.